reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     ![](./media/v2img14.png)

-1. To build and run the **CaveDevice** project, enter the following command:
+1. To build and run the **CaveDevice** project, run the following command:

     ```cmd/sh
     dotnet run